cse110-sp24-group7/cse110-sp24-group7/README.md

 Attached in this repository is our team website, our meeting agendas and time tables, our workflow preferences, and our quarterly project for CSE 110.

-Here is our link to our Team Website: [Team Website](admin/team.md) or the full link: https://cse110-sp24-group7.github.io/cse110-sp24-group7/admin/team.html
+Here is our link to our Team Website: [Team Website](https://cse110-sp24-group7.github.io/cse110-sp24-group7/admin/team.html).

 Here is also the Wiki link to our project: [Wiki](https://github.com/cse110-sp24-group7/cse110-sp24-group7/wiki/)